 Food and drinks

 At the Web Summit, there’s always a food court, but when we’re talking about an event with so many people, it can sometimes be hard to get something to eat.
 Especially if you’re trying your luck at lunchtime and if you have little time between conferences you want to see.

 Next to the event grounds, there’s a shopping mall that reinforces the offer in the area.
 But my suggestion is to take some energy bars with you and try to eat outside the busiest hours.

 Oh, and don’t forget to keep the hydration levels!

 Go around the various pavilions

 During conference breaks, be sure to circulate around the various pavilions.
 There are many companies with exciting stands.
 Go through startups and spend a little time getting to know innovative projects that could one day become giants.
-If you have a Women In Tech ticket, know that this year there’s a women’s-only corner again.
-A fantastic place to rest from all the rush.

 Lastly, pay attention to the Night Summit programming.
 After all, the “party” continues throughout the city even after the conferences end at Parque das Nações.

 To get to the Web Summit on event days, forget you have a car.
 Parking can be hell!
 Opt for public transport.

 Metro de Lisboa (Lisbon’s subway), Carris (bus) and CP (train) are the best options.